Updated: 6 days ago

-February, 2020: According to a Spanish Research Institute, the Valencia startup hub is the fastest growing ecosystem in Spain, and with the most startups per capita.
+Feb 2020: According to the Spanish Research Institute, the Valencia startup hub is the fastest growing startup ecosystem in Spain, and with the most startups per capita.

-Why choose Valencia over the other Spanish startup hubs?
+Why choose Valencia over other Spanish startup hubs?

 "We started in Murcia and moved to San Francisco for a while to launch the product since most of our users are from the US.
 When we decided to grow the team in Spain we analyzed 3 cities: Madrid, Barcelona, and Valencia."

 "We choose Valencia because of the standard of living is incredible, the weather is amazing, housing is not that expensive or hard to find and you can move everywhere by bike or by scooter."

 "There is also a lot of talent in Valencia and it is an attractive place for people who are tired of living in super crowded cities like Madrid.
 But even though Valencia is an attractive place for national talent, it is still unknown for international talent.
 Let's change that!"